 |

-bodyguard unit "Leibstandarte SS Adolf Hitler" parade through
+bodyguard unit "Leibstandarte-SS Adolf Hitler" parades through

 Quassowski, ed., "Zwölf Jahre: 1.Kompanie Leibstandarte SS Adolf